Dr. Cowden is a board certified Cardiologist and Specialist in

 are susceptible to your white cells, and in the mature spirochete form that they are sensitive to attack by

 antibiotics or the immune system, as well as the improved cat's claw.
-The organism can lie dormant for months or

 Dr. Cowden has many, many happy patients who credit